 Our life on this planet is limited.
 Pandemic, war, climate, AI, … it feels like the threats never end but remember that every crisis is also an opportunity.
 Assess, Adapt, Act.

 There’s no failure.
-There’s just lessons to learn.
+There are just lessons to learn.
 There are only two ways to learn: 1. make your own mistakes, 2. learn from the mistakes of others.

 For all 4 companies mentioned in this post, networking opened a door.
 I can’t stress this enough: if you want to guarantee your career, make sure to build connections and keep those links alive.
 You never know where someone ends up and what doors they can open for you.
 Also, if someone reaches out for help, do your best to open a door for them.
 It’s tough times, we could all use a bit of help.